How do I know if my cat or dog has fleas?

 If you keep an eye on your cat or dog it is unlikely that it will have so many fleas that it becomes anemic from blood loss.
 Kittens are more likely to suffer from anemia than mature cats.
 So check your cat regularly.
 A lethargic listless animal with pale nose and gums could be anemic.

 So what's the next step?

 If you suspect an infestation because your dog or cat is scratching or has sores, but you can't find anything, then check with your vet to see what he or she suggests.
 It is not necessarily fleas, cats can get allergies just like people.
 If the number of fleas is small you might not be able to find any sign.

 The same goes for a listless pale animal.
-The gums will be very pale if it's anemic.
+The gums will be very pale if she's anemic.
 Suspect fleas but check with your vet before treating a potentially sick animal.